m9in1/project_alarm/README.md

 Hello.
 Its Project Alarm for Arty A7.
-Very alpha
+Very alpha.
 Right now I have next plan for this project:

 1. Making first minimal modules, thinkig about future design